Vikramjit Singh Sahney

 Vikramjit Singh Sahney (born 20 February 1962) is an Indian entrepreneur, educationist and social worker.
-Sahney has been conferred with the honour of Padma Shri by the President of India Smt.
-Pratibha Patil and International Peace Award by President of Mauritius Anerood Jugnauth at New Delhi.
+Sahney has been conferred with the honour of Padma Shri by the President of India Pratibha Patil and International Peace Award by President of Mauritius Anerood Jugnauth at New Delhi.
 He is a Rajya Sabha member from Punjab.
 He has been selected for his contributions in social works.

-He is the international president of the World Punjabi Organisation, which aims at fostering social, economic and cultural bondage and is functional in 22 countries.
+He is the international president of the World Punjabi Organisation, a body operating across 22 countries which promotes Punjabi culture.
+Sahney is also an entrepreneur and philanthropist.
+He has also released multiple albums, and is an active exponent of Sufi music.

-A true visionary, Vikramjit Sahney is a multifaceted personality, playing many roles with panache.
-He is a force to reckon with, not just because he is a self-made person and having achieved success rising from grass root level by sheer hard work but also because of his charismatic personality that is a motivation for many.
-Mr. Sahney is a passionate Sufi Singer with many Albums to his credit.